Like regular kayaks, pedal kayaks come in all shapes, sizes, and designs. Here is what you should consider when buying a pedal kayak.

 Primary stability is great for people kayaking on flatwater.
 Secondary stability is ideal for rough water conditions.

-If you are a beginner, get a wider canoe with a flat hull.
+If you are a beginner, get a wider kayak with a flat hull.
 Advanced kayakers can handle narrower boats.

 Compared to paddle kayaks, pedal canoes are the best for speed.
 Generally, your lower body has more strength than the upper body.